ayrosero/FSE-Master-Project/README.md

 ## Programs guide:
 ConnectToEV3.m -- Connect script.
 Make sure that the brick is renamed to '73827GROUP4' before using bluetooth.
 KeyboardTester1.m -- Basic manual driving script.
 No sensors, just control driving and arm movement.
 KeyboardTester3Sensors.m -- Has *some* sensor code. **WORK IN PROGRESS!!!** Check the files in Canvas for how to collect data from sensors.

+FirstTry.m -- First official no-manual controls attempt. **WORK IN PROGRESS!!!**

 ## PDFs key:
 Personal Machine Software Install-1.pdf -- This is for downloading the required software.
 Look at this first.